yasar-rehman/FEDVSSL/README.md

 The models can be downloaded at ...
 (TBA)

 # News
+- [x] Checkout the teaser of our work at the [Flower.dev-2022](https://flower.dev/conf/flower-summit-2022/) summit.
 # Dependencies
 - [x] [Anaconda environment with python 3.8](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf)
 - [x] [Flower](https://flower.dev/) <br>